pstorozenko/pstorozenko.github.io/content/posts/sfi-conference-recording.md

 tags: ["conference", "SFI 2022", "machine-learning"]
 ---

-Finally the recording of THE talk _StyleGAN w Twoich rękach_ from SFI 2022 is available online! 🎉
+Finally the recording of the talk _StyleGAN w Twoich rękach_ from SFI 2022 is available online! 🎉

 <!--more-->